ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 ![Targeting block](3.2_targeting_block.png)

-You can [configure Segments](https://doc.ibexa.co/en/latest/guide/admin_panel/#segments) in the Back Office.
+You can [configure Segments](https://doc.ibexa.co/en/latest/guide/admin_panel/#segments) in the back office.

 [Segmentation API](https://doc.ibexa.co/en/latest/api/public_php_api_managing_users/#segments) enables you to create and edit Segments and Segment Groups, as well as assign Users to Segments.